-- A requirement that these groups and organizations provide the campus with sufficient advance notice of proposed events;
+- A requirement that non-departmental users provide the campus with at least six weeks’ advance notice of proposed Major Events;

 - Specific criteria defining events that must be submitted for review;

-- A detailed timeline for each required step in the event planning process;
+- A timeline for each required step in the event planning process.

-In summary, this draft policy is designed to be consistent with the University’s paired commitments to Free Speech, as well as the safety and well-being of our students, other members of the campus community, their guests, and the public.
+In summary, this policy is designed to be consistent with the University’s paired commitments to free speech and the safety and well-being of the campus community.